Administer Cisplatin under the supervision of qualified physician experienced in the use of anticancer agents.

 Liver function should also be monitored periodically; elevated SGOT may occur.

-Safe use in human pregnancy has not established.
+Safe use in pregnant woman has not established.
 In mice, Cisplatin is teratogenic and embryotoxic.